sevanescence/DulariaProjects/README.md

 ## Steading
 ##### Commands
 ###### Key
- - > array of commands given by already existing plugins
+ - ! array of commands given by already existing plugins
- - B> array of commands given by existing (or soon to be made) plugins which will be universal amongst bungeecord
+ - !! array of commands given by existing (or soon to be made) plugins which will be universal amongst bungeecord
-- >essentials
+- !essentials
-- >worldguard
+- !worldguard
-- >griefprevention
+- !griefprevention
-- B>friends
+- !!friends